nology23/portfolio-test/README.md

 # portfolio-test
-This is just a test
+This is just a test for VSCode training.